-According to Schmidt, small startups are also making investments in AI, with the biggest area being the medical industry.
+Schmidt said small startups are also making investments in AI, with the top area being the medical industry.
 These healthcare AI startups are using new techniques to cure or diagnose cancer and are finding new ways to discover drugs.
 He believes AI in the global medical care industry will be “immense.”

 Outlook for artificial intelligence

-According to a Grandview Research report, the AI market is projected to reach US$35.87 billion from direct revenue sources by 2025 and grow at a compound annual growth rate (CAGR) of 57.7 percent between now and then.
+According to a Grand View Research report, the global AI market is projected to reach US$733.7 billion by 2027, growing at a compound annual growth rate of 42.2 percent between now and then.